 NSFs are countered on an "instance" basis.
 An instance is defined as one time that an account is overdrawn and subsequently brough current.
 One instance may have multiple NSFs; however, it is still the same instance until the account is brought current.
 If the account is brought current and becomes overdrawn again, the second time would be considered a second instance.
-A maximum of six (6) instances are allowed with twelve (12) months of statements and twelve (12) are allowed with 24 months.
-A significant number of NSFs in a single instance will be subject to scrutiny.
+A maximum of three (3) instances are allowed with twelve (12) months of statements.
+When 24 months of bank statements are being reviewed: